nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EDIT_NOTES.md

 ## Editing Form

-1. Create a **`JournalForm`** component.
+1. Modify the **`NoteForm`** component.
 It should accept a note object as a parameter.
 It should define an HTML form with two fields.
     * A hidden input field to hold the `id` of the note.
     * A text field to hold the text of the note.
 1. It should also have a button to save.